genvid-holdings/c3addon-genvid-marketplace/README.md

-# Genvid Construct 3 Addon Template
+# Genvid Construct 3 Addon for Marketplace

-## Template Setup

-1. Replace the name of the module `c3addon-template` with your own.
-2. Replace all occurences of `ID_OF_THE_PLUGIN` with the plugin's ID.

 ## To use